Copy editing: Processes

-There are basic procedures that every copy editor must follow: copy editors need a system for marking changes to the author's text (marking), a process for querying the author and the editorial coordinator (querying), a method for keeping track of editorial decisions (record-keeping), and procedures for incorporating the author's review of the copyediting into a final document (cleanup).
+There are basic procedures that every copy editor must follow: copy editors need a system for marking changes to the author's text (marking), a process for querying the author and the editorial coordinator (querying), a method for keeping track of editorial decisions (record-keeping), and procedures for incorporating the author's review of the copy editing into a final document (cleanup).
 These systems were originally developed in an era before that of the computer, but over time, these procedures were adapted for a digital on-screen space.

 Each medium (in print and on screen) has its own affordances and, although a copy editor may prefer one editing process over the other, copy editors are practically required to use both techniques.

 Hard-copy editing

-Traditional markup copyediting, or hard-copy editing, is still important because screening tests for employment may be administered in hard copy.
+Traditional markup copy editing, or hard-copy editing, is still important because screening tests for employment may be administered in hard copy.
 Also, the author whose text the copy editor is editing may prefer hard-copy markup, so copy editors need to know traditional markup in case documents and materials cannot be exchanged electronically.
 When editing in hard copy, all participating parties (the editor, author, typesetter and proofreader) must understand the marks the copy editor makes.
 Copy editors working on hard copy write their corrections in the text directly, leaving the margins for querying.
 Usually, the copy editor is asked to write in a bright color so that the author and other parties can easily recognize the copy editor's changes.